aymanreda56/Minesweeper-Solver/README.md

 2) Register the scanned grid into a software grid (or update the existing software grid)
 3) Find the next actions
 4) Do the actions

+## Suggestions and Improvements 😇
+This repo is open for suggestions and improvements, if you have any comment, suggestion, critic, update or anything you want to reach this repo, feel free to request a pull or contact me directly via my email: ayman.mohamed00@eng-st.cu.edu.eg